HybridThingsLab/robodada/README.md

 Before programming the robot, you need to add the board to the Arduino's board library and do some minor configurations.
 It is well documented [here](https://www.instructables.com/id/Setting-Up-the-Arduino-IDE-to-Program-the-ESP8266-/).

+You also need to add the [ArduinoOSC](https://github.com/hideakitai/ArduinoOSC) library.

 After setting up your Arduino environment, go to ```robodada-master/Roboland/NodeMCU_ESP8266/osc_servo``` and open up the ```osc_servo.ino``` file with your Arduino programming environment.
 You will notice that the patch consists of two files: beside the ```osc_servo.ino``` there is also a ```config.h```.

 Open the ```config.h``` and fill the following information: